Towards a Uniform Theory of Effectful State Machines: -automata: Examples -automata: Examples

 be the set of accepting states of~$M$.
-The intuitive motivation for the definition of $M$ comes from the need to save portions of the stack as parts of the state.
+The intuitive motivation for $M$ comes from the need to save portions of the stack in the state.
 This is needed to model the behaviour of $\M$, which unlike a standard pda can read several symbols from the stack at once and not just the top one.
 For technical reasons it is convenient to assume that we always can transfer $m$ symbols from the stack to the state.
-We ensure that by allowing the completion of the second component of the state with an appropriate number of symbols $\blk$ added from the right if the stack happens to be shorter than $m$.
+We ensure this by allowing the completion of the second component of the state with an appropriate number of symbols $\blk$ added from the right if the stack happens to be shorter than~$m$.